-Who is Eligible for the Tuition and Fees DeductionThe deduction is available for any person who paid tuition and other required fees for attending college, university, or other post-secondary school.
-The deduction is available for parents whose dependents attend college, but only if the parents claim the student as a dependent.
-The deduction is not available for married couples who file separate tax returns.
+Eligibility for the Tuition and Fees DeductionThe deduction is available for any person who paid tuition and other required fees for attending college, or any other post-secondary school.
+Parents can deduct tuition for their kids as long as the parents claim the student as a dependent.
+However, the deduction is not available for married couples who file separate tax returns.
 The tuition deduction is not restricted based on what year of college you are in, or if you are a part-time or full-time student.
-Taking even once class can qualify you for this deduction.
+Taking even one class can qualify you for this deduction.

 - Fees required as a condition for enrollment or attendance

 However, expenses for courses related to sports, games or hobbies and non-academic fees such as student activity fees, athletic fees and insurance expenses are not deductible, even if these fees are required by the school.
 Similarly, the cost of books, supplies and computer equipment cannot be deducted as part of the tuition and fees deduction.
 Schools report the amount of qualifying expenses to you and to the IRS using Form 1098-T.

 "An eligible educational institution is any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the U.S. Department of Education....
 The educational institution should be able to tell you if it is an eligible educational institution.
 Certain educational institutions located outside the United States also participate in the U.S. Department of Education's Federal Student Aid (FSA) programs" (from Publication 970).

 Where to Claim the Tax DeductionReport the tuition and fees tax deduction using Form 8917 (pdf, 2 pages).
 The amount of the deduction is also reported on Form 1040 or Form 1040A.